mpercy/jira-migration-tools/README.md

    behavior of a JIRA project will be to attribute comments, assigned tickets, and at-mentions in comments to the user with that name.
 If the account does not exist, it will be auto-created.
+   1. You need to create two files: a user-mappings file and a user-excludes file.
+The user-mappings file contains a tab separated mapping of old-name to new-name, one per line (old being the source instance, new being the destination instance).
+The user-mappings file is also allowed to have a single username on a line, with no tab, meaning that the username will be the same between the two instances.
+      The user-excludes file contains usernames, one per line, of user accounts that will be excluded from the dump.
+For users in this exclude list, any comments or history that is attributed to this user in the dump (if the user does not already exist in the destination instance) will be instead attributed to the user doing the import on the destination instance (typically the administrator performing the import).
+   2. If you start with empty files for the user-mappings and user-exclude files, and run `remap_users.py`, a list of users will be printed to stderr.
+This list is intended to help ensure that no users are missed during the import.
+You can determine the mappings and add users to the appropriate files until `remap_users.py` stops complaining about missing users.
+Note: in most cases, all the users should end up in the mappings file, and the excludes file should be nearly empty.
+I primarily added some system users there who I didn't want to import into the destination JIRA.
+As mentioned, users whose ids will not change may be added to the mappings file as a single word with no tab -- this will be treated as an "identity" mapping.
-   * You have to run through the list of users exported with the list of tickets and figure out whether or not they conflict between the two systems.
-If someone is using a username that conflicts, ask them to create a new user account and add a mapping.
+   3. As you run through the list of users exported with the list of tickets to determine the username mappings, if someone is using a username that conflicts, ask them to create a new user account and add a mapping.
+      Otherwise, you can choose a non-conflicting destination JIRA username for them.
 If they don’t already have a user account on the destination instance, and the name they were using on the source instance is not already claimed on the destination instance, then you don’t have to do anything -- their account will automatically be created when the import is done in the destination instance from the JSON dump.
-A script in this repo helps with this: It’s called `check_profiles.py` and all it does is output a URL you can click to check if the username in the source instance is available in the ASF instance, or if it’s been taken, or if it’s somebody else, etc.
 5. Run the scripts to remap the users, versions, and resolutions, and then import the resulting issues into the destination JIRA instance.
    This process requires some back-and-forth, because some mappings (such as